 If you need a lightweight PDF reader for your iPhone, MuPDF viewer is one of the best options to use.
 You cannot only view PDFs but also XPS, ePUB, CBZ, and other eBook file types.

 With this PDF app, you can open and render PDFs saved on your iPad or from cloud storage.
 You can read PDFs in full-screen viewing mode with features like zoom and search.

 The toolbar features a quick search and table of contents for quick navigation.
 You can open multiple PDFs at a time using the Overview option.
 In addition, the scrubber option lets you switch easily between different pages.

-Like most PDFs apps, MuPDF restores your last view when you exit and reopen the app.
+Like most PDF reader apps, MuPDF restores your last view when you exit and reopen the app.
 Notably, there’s link navigation that helps you easily identify links in the document.
 With the Note feature, you can add comments to files.

 The app supports annotation; you can highlight text within documents, and draw annotations with different line thicknesses and customizable colors.

 MuPDF supports thousands of printers for wireless printing.
 You can share PDFs with others via Dropbox and Google Drive, or email.
 In addition, you can share documents with other iPad applications.

 Check Out: Best Excel Alternatives

 The PDF Viewer app lets you work with PDFs on the go.
 You can read, review, and annotate PDFs with simple tools.
 Notably, you need iPadOS 13 or later to install this PDF Reader.